-MSBA Accelerated Repair Projects - Milton Bradley and Sci Tech - \$8.6M
+MSBA Accelerated Repair Projects - Frederick Harris, Sumner Avenue, and Indian Orchard Elementary Schools - \$2.4M

-Springfield was once again invited to take part in the MSBA's Accelerated Repair Program in 2019.
-The City is currently in the process of finalizing an agreement with the MSBA to fund a roofing system replacement at Milton Bradley Elementary School, and boiler and HVAC improvements at the Springfield High School of Science and Technology.
-These projects will enhance the useful lives of these two schools, ensure that students have access to safe, modern facilities, and will help the City to reduce its energy usage.
-The Milton Bradley project will begin this summer and the project at Sci Tech will begin the following year.
+Springfield was once again invited to take part in the MSBA's Accelerated Repair Program in 2020.
+The City is currently in the process of finalizing an agreement with the MSBA to fund HVAC upgrades at three Springfield elementary schools.
+These projects will enhance the useful lives of these three schools, ensure that students have access to safe, modern facilities, and will help the City to reduce its energy usage.

-Body Worn Cameras - \$4M
+Body Worn Cameras - \$5.5M

-The procurement of body worn cameras for the Springfield Police Department is a top priority for this year's CIP.
-With the introduction of body worn cameras, Springfield will become the first city in the Commonwealth the employ this new technology across its police force.
+The Springfield Police Department will begin implementing its Body Worn Camera program this spring.
+With the introduction of body worn cameras, Springfield will become the first city in the Commonwealth to employ this new technology across its police force.
 Body worn cameras will increase transparency and accountability, while also giving law enforcement officers a powerful new tool for collecting evidence.
 Footage from body worn cameras can also be used to enhance police training.
-This investment in technology will improve residents' safety, and highlight Springfield as a city on the cutting edge of Massachusetts law enforcement strategies.
-Our current placeholder of \$4M serves only as an estimate of costs; there are still many unknowns, such as camera models and storage needs, which have yet to be determined.
+This investment in technology will improve residents' safety, and highlight Springfield as a city on the cutting edge of law enforcement strategies.